Italian regional crafts: how to recognise them and where to buy

-What authentic local craft looks like
+What craft of the territory looks like

-Authentic local craft is the outcome of a manual tradition rooted in its territory: techniques passed down across generations, regional materials, specific skills that can't easily be reproduced elsewhere.
+Craft of the territory is the outcome of a manual tradition rooted in its territory: techniques passed down across generations, regional materials, specific skills that can't easily be reproduced elsewhere.
 It's not decorative folklore — it's living material culture.

 Each Italian region has developed unique excellences: Deruta and Vietri ceramics, Murano glass, Como silk, Florentine leather, Fabriano watermarked paper.
 Recognising them is the first step to buying well.

-How to recognise authentic craft
+How to recognise typical craft

 • Signs of handwork: small variations between pieces, irregular textures, finishes that reveal the artisan's hand.
 Perfect uniformity is almost always industrial.